+Requirements:

-Requirements: Documents generated by a commission or board are public records and must be open for public inspection and copying.
+Documents generated by a commission or board are public records and must be open for public inspection and copying.

 If you receive any request for the records or documents of your board or commission, immediately forward them to your city liaison so it can be handled correctly and in a timely fashion.

-1. What items are covered as "public documents"?
+What items are covered as "public documents"?

 Everything-all documents, papers, emails, letters, books, tapes, photos, software, videos, audio recordings, or other material regardless of how it is kept; if it is made in connection with the official business of your board or commission.
-This can even include non-final documents, such as draft documents or notes you take to remember events.